 - Paper Crafts: I don’t make nearly as many paper crafts as I used to in the days of paper photos and scrapbooking.
 I’ve destashed a lot of my supplies, but kept a supply of scrapbook paper for use as photo backdrops.
 It’s an easy, versatile, and inexpensive option for small scale shots, like blog photos.
 I also kept my Fiskars cutters.
 They’re great for random paper cutting needs.

-- Jewellery Making: I used to make and sell jewellery, so I have a lot (a lot!) of beads and findings.
-I recently gave away a giant box to a budding artist – it felt so good!
+- Jewellery Making: Over the years, I’ve managed to build up a lot of beads and findings.
+I recently gave away a giant box to a budding artist and it felt so good!
 For storage, I use basic stackable compartmentalised storage containers from the hardware store.
 For crafting with metal findings, pliers (I like having flat, bent, and round nose), and cutters are essential.

-- General Purpose: General purpose supplies like pencils, markers, ink, stamps, paint, brushes, and other basic craft supplies that have slowly built-up over the years.
+- General Purpose: General purpose supplies like pencils, markers, ink, stamps, paint, brushes, and other basic craft supplies have also built up over the years.
 I’m actively trying to use what I have and keep my craft stash from growing out of control.

 - Special Purpose: I have a Cricut Explore Air 2 for computer controlled cutting.
 Hubby also has laser cutting and engraving gear in his workshop that I can tap in to, if needed.